Major Problems Faced by Foreigners Of Malaysia Sdn Bhd Company

 CASE EXAMPLE NO. 4 – WRT License Rejected

-Without WRT license for foreign owned company, Malaysian Sdn Bhd company is not eligible to lodge their work permit application for work permit with the Immigration Department.
-Mr Lee, Singaporean started a franchise business with Malaysian famous “Kopitiam” which has been approved for franchise and apply for WRT License.
+Without WRT license for a foreign-owned company, Malaysian Sdn Bhd company is not eligible to lodge their work permit application for a work permit with the Immigration Department.
+Mr. Lee, Singaporean started a franchise business with Malaysian famous “Kopitiam” which has been approved for a franchise and apply for WRT License.
 WRT required a minimum paid up capital of RM 1 million which he did the paid up but the approval of WRT License is rejected with the reason this franchise is not a “unique” business where Malaysian can do.
-Mr Lee is stucked with his RM 1 million investment with signing the Franchise Agreement, renting shop, etc!
+Mr. Lee is stuck with his RM 1 million investment with signing the Franchise Agreement, renting a shop, etc!

 CASE EXAMPLE NO. 5- Wrong Company Structure

 Registration wrong company structure happened all the time to foreigners!
-Many foreign investors often confused the meaning of Authorised Capital and Paid Up Capital.
-Authorised Capital is a limit of capital allowed to put into the company.
+Many foreign investors often confused the meaning of Authorised Capital and Paid-Up Capital.
+Authorized Capital is a limit of capital allowed to put into the company.

-Eg. If you registered a company with Authorised capital of RM100,000, you can put in paid up capital up to RM100,000.
-Anything more than that, you are required to change your Authorised Capital to higher limit.
-To apply for work permit, the Immigration Department’s guidelines required the following structure of paid up capital:
+Eg. If you registered a company with Authorised capital of RM100,000, you can put in paid-up capital up to RM100,000.
+Anything more than that, you are required to change your Authorised Capital to a higher limit.
+To apply for a work permit, the Immigration Department’s guidelines required the following structure of paid-up capital:

 Local Resident Company with Malaysian Joint-Venture – minimum RM350,000

-Many foreigners is disappointed to find out that they are unable to apply any working permit under their new company with such a low paid-up capital which is wrongly recommended by “agent”.
+Many foreigners are disappointed to find out that they are unable to apply for any working permit under their new company with such a low paid-up capital which is wrongly recommended by “agent”.

-In order to increase the paid-up capital of a company, you will need to complete the following processes which will takes about 5 to7 days:
+In order to increase the paid-up capital of a company, you will need to complete the following processes which will take about 5 to 7 days:

-a) Do a change on the authorised capital to higher limit
+a) Do a change on the authorized capital to a higher limit

 b) Deposit real “cash” into the company’s bank account as “Share Application Monies” as paid up capital

-c) Request company secretary to prepare the necessary documents (resolutions and lodgement forms)
+c) Request the company secretary to prepare the necessary documents (resolutions and lodgement forms)

 d) All directors & shareholders must approve & sign all documents

-CASE EXAMPLE NO. 6 – Unable to get renewal of visa
+CASE EXAMPLE NO. 6 – Unable to Get Renewal of work permit

-Mr Hassan, a shareholder and dierctor currently on Malaysian Sdn Bhd company 2 years’ visa went to Immigration to renew visa for another 2 years and was rejected.
-This is due to annual turnover as reported in Audit Account is “too low” to justify the need of an expatriate for the Company.
-He is stucked with past 2 years investments and time spent on setting up Malaysia Sdn Bhd company.
-This similar scenario goes to Mr Tan, Singaporean trying to renew his WRT license and found that it cannot be approved!
+Mr. Hassan, a shareholder, and director currently on Malaysian Sdn Bhd company 2 years’ work permit went to Immigration to renew work permit for another 2 years and was rejected.
+This is due to annual turnover as reported in Audit Account is “too low” to justify the need for an expatriate for the Company.
+He is stuck with the past 2 years’ investments and time spent on setting up Malaysia Sdn Bhd company.
+This similar scenario goes to Mr. Tan, Singaporean trying to renew his WRT license and found that it cannot be approved!

 Why Malaysia Sdn Bhd is difficult for foreigners to own?
-This is simply due to “protection of earning” as Malaysian Sdn Bhd company is targeting local market.
+This is simply due to “protection of earning policy” as Malaysian Sdn Bhd company is targeting the local market.
 This is normal for any Government to protect their netizens for certain businesses or industries from foreign competitions.

 It is advisable to find out more before you register any company in Malaysia to avoid any complications and lost in investment.
-Get advise from us to minimise your risk.
+Get advise from us to minimize your risk.
 We “simplify your investment” in Malaysia!
-Contact us at +630-2181 2882 today!
+Contact us at +630-2181 2882 or whatsup us at +6012 6089809 for an appointment today!